OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 ----------------------------------

 - Traffic Participant models consume at least one initialization parameter.
-  The initialization parameters MUST be set by the environment before calling ``fmi2EnterInitializationMode``.

 - The first parameter MUST be named ``OSMPGroundTruthInit``.
 Its purpose is to provide the Traffic Participant model with a view of the static environment,